apache/flink/docs/apis/batch/examples.md

 from simple word counting to graph algorithms.
 The code samples illustrate the use of [Flink's API](index.html).

-The full source code of the following and more examples can be found in the __flink-java-examples__ or __flink-scala-examples__ module of the Flink source repository.
+The full source code of the following and more examples can be found in the __flink-examples-batch__ or __flink-examples-streaming__ module of the Flink source repository.

 * This will be replaced by the TOC
 {:toc}